 - Serve hakka noodles plain or accompanied with manchurian curry or gobi manchurian or chilli mushroom.

-- * the mushrooms have to be chopped fine, so that they cook quickly on a high heat while stir frying.
+- * Cooking mushrooms: The mushrooms have to be chopped fine, so that they cook quickly on a high heat while stir frying.
 Since mushrooms are used in this recipe, there is quite some moisture while stir frying the veggies which won’t be there if mushrooms are not added.
 You may have to reduce the time of stir frying if not using mushrooms.

 - Chopping veggies: The veggies have to really chopped fine or cut into julienne or shredded as all the stir frying is done at a high heat in a less time.

 - Cooking noodles: Boil noodles till they are al dente – meaning have a slight bite to them.
 The noodles are later stir fried on a high heat which cooks them again.
 You don’t want to have an overcooked or pasty hakka noodles.